Barnickle/modular/readme.md

 Author: Severin Scherer, Berhard Fradl, Felix Nyffenegger

+See /docs for detailed documentation.

-Remark: Once the Framework is stabel, it should be deployed to PlattfromIO, so it can be easely integrated and referenced into new projects.
+Remark: Once the Framework is stable, it should be deployed to PlatformIO, so it can be easily integrated and referenced into new projects.